 3. Holy Basil

-Another of the natural herbs for energy is holy basil or tulsi.
+Another of the natural herbs for energy is holy basil, aka sacred basil or tulsi.
 It’s one of the most sacred plants in Hinduism.
 Hindu followers believe it’s the earthly form of Vrinda, a goddess who worships Vishnu, the preserver.

 Many Hindu homes cultivate and grow holy basil, particularly in their courtyards.
 Its purpose, though, goes beyond religion.